sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fwupd-plugin-uefi-capsule-data</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Localized data for the UEFI UX capsule
+Short desc    : Localized data for the UEFI UX capsule
 URL          : https://github.com/fwupd/fwupd
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This provides the pregenerated BMP artwork for the UX capsule, which allows the
+Descript     : This provides the pregenerated BMP artwork for the UX capsule, which allows the
              : "Installing firmware update…" localized text to be shown during a UEFI firmware
              : update operation.
 This subpackage is probably not required on embedded hardware
              : or server machines.